tytydraco/yessleep/out/My_Male_Best_Friend_Grew_Massive_Bazonkas_Over_Night.md

 "You were the intended host, but this vessel has served it's purpose well until now."

 The boobies leaned forward, hoovering directly over the fire.
 They had grown again, now completely covering Zach.
-There was nothing left of him now but his boobs.
+There was nothing left of him now but his big ol' borrascas.

 "You will join us now"